Philips circle pattern: Europe

-The BBC in the United Kingdom occasionally used a slightly modified version called Test Card G from 1971 until the late-1990s, in conjunction with Test Card F. The Independent Broadcasting Authority (IBA) initially used this card in the 1970s, also in conjunction with Test Card F and EBU colour bars, but eventually abandoned Test Card G and developed a unique test card called the ETP-1, which was brought into use on ITV from 1979 onwards.
-However, London Weekend Television (LWT) and ITV Channel Television, two constituent franchisee companies in the ITV network structure, continued to use Test Card G well into the 1980s and 1990s.
+The BBC in the United Kingdom occasionally used a slightly modified version of the Philips circle pattern called Test Card G from 1971 until the late-1990s, in conjunction with Test Card F. The Independent Broadcasting Authority (IBA) initially used this card in the 1970s, also in conjunction with Test Card F and EBU colour bars, but eventually abandoned Test Card G and developed a unique test card called the ETP-1, which was brought into use on ITV from 1979 onwards.
+However, London Weekend Television (LWT) and ITV Channel Television, two constituent franchisee companies in the ITV network structure, continued to use Test Card G well into the 1980s.
 Test Card G was also used on BFBS/SSVC Television's low-powered terrestrial broadcasts serving British Armed Forces personnel in West Germany and West Berlin in the 1980s and 1990s.
 A modified version of Test Card G was also briefly used on Sky One alongside the Simplified Telefunken FuBK pattern in the early-1990s.

-The PM5544 was also used by Raidió Teilifís Éireann (RTÉ) in the Republic of Ireland (in conjunction with the EBU colour bars shown after the Irish national anthem was played at closedown) from the start of its regular colour broadcasts in 1972 until they were replaced by RTÉ Aertel overnight in-vision teletext in mid-1996.
+The Philips circle pattern was also used by Raidió Teilifís Éireann (RTÉ) in the Republic of Ireland (in conjunction with a modified version of the EBU colour bars shown after the Irish national anthem was played at closedown) from the start of its regular colour broadcasts in 1972 until they were replaced by RTÉ Aertel overnight in-vision teletext in mid-1996.

-In the DACH countries, the PM5544 test card was used by the German commercial terrestrial channel RTL and the German public-service channel Phoenix.
-The Austrian public broadcaster ORF used a slightly modified version of the PM5544.
-Use of the PM5544 in the DACH was solely confined to these broadcasters, as most TV stations in these areas instead preferred to use the Telefunken FuBK test card when they adopted colour television.
+In the DACH countries, the Philips circle pattern was used by the German commercial terrestrial channel RTL and the German public-service channel Phoenix.
+The Austrian public broadcaster ORF used a slightly modified version of the Philips circle pattern.
+Use of the Philips circle pattern in the DACH was solely confined to these broadcasters, as most TV stations in these areas instead preferred to use the Telefunken FuBK test card when they adopted colour television.

-In Italy, its national broadcaster RAI introduced the PM5544 test card in 1977 at the same time as it launched its first regular colour broadcasts, replacing heavily modified versions of the Indian-head test pattern.
-Later on, RAI then used the PM5644 widescreen variation for PALplus broadcasts.
+In Italy, its national broadcaster RAI introduced the Philips circle pattern in 1977 at the same time as it launched its first regular colour broadcasts, replacing heavily modified versions of the Indian-head test pattern.
+Later on, RAI then used the 1990s widescreen variation for PALplus broadcasts.
 Telefriuli also used a heavily modified version of the PM5544 in the 1980s.